by Dr Louise Santhanam, General Practitioner

 Specialised Infant Milks

-First Steps Nutrition Trust: Specialised Infant Milks in the UK March 2017- Report providing an overview of specialised infant milk products, their components, a critical review of the evidence for their efficacy, information on feeding guidelines and safe preparation.
+First Steps Nutrition Trust: Specialised Infant Milks in the UK September 2019- Report providing an overview of specialised infant milk products, their components, a critical review of the evidence for their efficacy, information on feeding guidelines and safe preparation.
+Scroll down to the bottom of the page for the purple report.

 The Local Infant Feeding Information Board (LIFIB) Multidisciplinary group of healthcare professionals based in the northwest of England which critically appraises information and research on infant feeding issues (eg colic, reflux and CMPA), producing summaries for healthcare professionals.